Healthy eating guide

 Looking at the food labels found on most pre-packaged foods can help you make healthy choices.
 Try to get in the habit of reading pack labels and comparing brands before you buy.

-All food manufacturers must use a standard label on the front of food packaging.
 The traffic-light colours (red, amber and green) quickly show you levels of sugar, fat and salt in food.
-For example:

 Several red lights on the food label indicate you should eat the food less often or in small amounts.

 How much fluid should I be drinking every day?

 Often forgotten about, fluids are just as important as the other food groups.
 Water is vital for our bodies to work properly so it’s important to drink plenty.
 Not drinking enough can cause constipation, dehydration, and increase your risk of a fall.

 Aim for 6-8 glasses of fluid every day.
 This doesn’t have to be water – milk, soups, tea and coffee all count.
 Alcohol is best avoided.

 Certain medical problems can affect the amount of water you drink.
 If you have heart failure, you may need to restrict the amount of fluid each day.
 If you have urinary incontinence, you may be drinking less to avoid going to the toilet often but it’s important to drink enough.
 If you have a long-term condition, talk to your doctor about how much fluid you should drink every day.

 How can I save money on food and eat healthily?

 It's easier than most people think to eat healthily on a budget.